-Apimondia: Beekeeping and rural development - ProAgri
+Apimondia: Beekeeping and rural development

 by Tisha Steyn

 Beekeeping has the potential to benefit rural development, but in Africa, it is not always easy.
 Five presentations with this theme were presented at the Africa Regional Apimondia Symposium in Durban earlier this year.
 These papers put the experiences of beekeepers in rural Africa into perspective.

 Beekeeping challenges in Uganda